ldbib/proxive/README.md

 ## Todo

-* User management
+* Check that connection.release() is used correctly
-* Check security of cookies
+* Editing of "homepage"
-* Cookie respawn for browsing after four hours
+* Searching/filtering users in admin panel
 * Captcha (VisualCaptcha?)
 (ReCAPTCHA works horrible on poor/insecure intranets (like ours...))
 * Tests